 Or simply dump his sorry butt overboard and let him drown - IF they are actually evil.
 I've hung out in bars where such attitudes by snooty Princeton types would be punished by far worse, and there the people were merely bad.

 Now this toilet of a movie is backed up with stupid.

-As they haul his butt to the brig (that too was a surprise, that a commercial ship would have a brig, but I'm no expert on Hollywood-style oil tankers), the crew spots a life raft bobbing merrily along in the distance.
+As they haul his butt to the brig (that too was a surprise, that a commercial ship would have a brig, but I'm no expert on Hollywood-style oil research ships), the crew spots a life raft bobbing merrily along in the distance.
 In the life raft is a beautiful, half naked woman - which doesn't happen nearly enough whenever I'm out to sea.